Dvergsøya: Royal visits

 Vogt sold his villa.
 For many years, it was used as a vacation rental house.
-Crown Princess Mette-Marit is originally from the nearby city of Kristiansand and her family enjoys spending their summer vacations at Vogt’s villa which they rent.
-Vogt’s villa is designed by Arnstein Arneberg, the same architect that designed the royal residence at Skaugum.
-In 2009, a rental contract was signed with the municipality of Kristiansand which owns it.
-A protection fence in the recreational area caused a political debate, but was built in spite of the protests.
+Crown Princess Mette-Marit is originally from the nearby city of Kristiansand and over the years, her family has enjoyed spending their summer vacations at Vogt's villa which they have rented.
+Vogt's villa was designed by Arnstein Arneberg, the same architect that designed the royal residence at Skaugum.
+In 2009, a rental contract was signed by the royal couple with Kristiansand Municipality which owns the property.
+Since then, a protective fence was built around the recreational area which caused a political debate and protests.